Jigsaw-Code/outline-go-tun2socks/README.md

 We use a custom Golang runtime to build the iOS and macOS framework built off Go 1.12.
 The [patch](https://go-review.googlesource.com/c/go/+/159117) improves memory reporting to the OS.
 This should not be necessary after Go 1.13 is released (scheduled for August 2019).

+Additionally, Go 1.12 calls private APIs on Darwin, which is not approved for Mac App Store distribution.
+We have applied this [patch](https://go-review.googlesource.com/c/go/+/170640/), scheduled for release on Go 1.12.2.

 You can use our pre-compiled Darwin binary, at `tools/go` or build it yourself:

 ```bash